AI Email Drafts: Best Practices & Tips

 Master AI email drafting.
-Learn prompting techniques, best practices for every role, and how to leverage AI without losing professionalism.
+Learn prompting techniques, best practices for every role, and how to use AI without losing professionalism.

 AI email drafting isn't about pressing a button and accepting whatever comes out.
 It's a collaboration between human intent and machine capability.
 This guide covers the techniques that separate mediocre results from excellent ones.